The-Chiselers/addrdecode/README.md

 The following example demonstrates how to use the `AddrDecode` module in a timer design with an APB interface.

 As a side note, AddressDecode does not program registers, it just gives the address of what should be programmed.
-The actual programming and initialization is left to the user, this is shown below
+The actual programming and initialization is left to the user, this is shown below where [RegisterMap](https://github.com/The-Chiselers/registermap) handles the reads and writes instead.

 ```scala
 // (c) 2024 Rocksavage Technology, Inc.